kzoran/terraform-intersight-hyperflex/README.md

 ### Variables
 The remainder of the variables in the terraform.tfvars file must be modified with your unique values for the cluster you wish to install.

-* Note: The required and optional variables are different for standard and Edge clusters.
-Please ensure you are using the appropriate example .tfvars file as the reference for your cluster(s).

 ### Execution
 Once all the required variables are entered, from a command line change to the create_profile or create_edge_profile folder as appropriate and run the following commands: